Research

 Engineering platforms to recapitulate HSC development ex vivo

-We study the vascular microenvironment of the aorta-gonad-mesonephros region (AGM), where HSCs first arise in the embryo.
-We model this niche with AGM-derived endothelial stroma, which provides unique signals sufficient to support HSC generation and self-renewal in vitro.
+We study the vascular microenvironment of the aorta-gonad-mesonephros region (AGM), where HSCs first arise from endothelial precursors in the early embryo, and the fetal liver, where HSCs further mature and expand prenatally.
+We model these microenvironments with endothelial stroma that provides unique signals sufficient to support HSC generation and self-renewal in vitro.

 AGM-derived cells during HSC development in the mouse embryo.